junxit/us-congress-bills-119/metadata.md

 - 2025-09-02 — Mr. Baumgartner moved to suspend the rules and pass the bill, as amended.
 - 2025-09-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 407 - 4 (Roll no. 220). (text: CR H3728-3729)
 - 2025-09-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 407 - 4 (Roll no. 220).
+- 2025-09-03 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.